Electronic Invoicing

 B2B Electronic Invoicing in Slovenia

-The initial proposal envisions a centralized model where electronic invoices are reported to the Slovenian tax authority (FURS) in the e-SLOG standard within 8 days of issuance and receipt.
+• The national e-SLOG standard.
 The e-SLOG format is a single standardized format developed by the Slovenian Chamber of Commerce.

 The government's bill is now with the National Assembly for review and approval.